 Some piercers use "septum forceps," which have a short piece of receiving tube attached to the ends, and this can be a successful way to perform the triangle piercing.

 I’ve had piercees comment that the triangle was easier than a nipple or hood piercing; but others find the experience more intense and draining.
 Still, when skillfully executed, the piercing will be momentary.

 Healing and Troubleshooting

 If you have an asymmetrical build or your jewelry is too wide to rest evenly between your legs, migration is to be expected.
-It may move just a little and then stop, or you may need to abandon the piercing.
+It may move just a little and then stop and settle, or you may need to abandon the piercing.
 Wearing the proper jewelry type and size is imperative for healing.
 If your C-ring or U-ring does not comfortably tuck close to your body, the ring, ball, or gap size may need to be adjusted.
 If your piercing is not healing well and you are not wearing a custom-widened circular barbell, then you should have one inserted.

 Consider carefully a decision to remove triangle jewelry, even momentarily; reinserting it later is often impossible.

 Because the piercing is located back against the body at the natural folds, evidence of an abandoned triangle is hardly visible.

 Almost 3 weeks in the healing process and I am already so in love with this piercing!

 I’ve been able to feel & experience things after this piercing that I have never been able to feel - prior to this piercing, and the sensations are only intensifying as the healing process progresses!
 Thank you!